department-for-transport/.github/CONTRIBUTING.md

 # Contributing to repositories at DfT

-The following is a set of guidlines taken from the GitHub standards document for creating and contributing to repos at DfT
+The following is a set of guidelines taken from the GitHub standards document for creating and contributing to repos at DfT.

 ## What I should know before I start

 ### Github standards

-The Github standards documnet describes best practice when using the platform, advising on common processes that ensure that we protect the department and oursleves for any mishaps that may result in awkward meetings without any coffee.
+The Github standards document describes best practice when using the platform, advising on common processes that ensure that we protect the department and ourselves.
+The aim is to prevemt any mishaps that may result in awkward meetings without any coffee.
 Make sure you have read the document and are confident with its contents and any obigations you may have.
 Any questions should be raised through the community of practice, tech leads, or any of the points of contact identified.

 ### Undstanding roles and responsibilities